-Events: Members of the Planning Policy Team were invited to attend meetings and events to discuss the DBLP, which were organised by outside parties, including Parish Councils and Neighbourhood Planning Steering Groups.
+- Events: Members of the Planning Policy Team were invited to attend meetings and events to discuss the DBLP, which were organised by outside parties, including Parish Councils and Neighbourhood Planning Steering Groups.
+Attendance at these meetings enabled the Planning Policy Team to provide a place-specific overview of the implications of the Local Plan for that part of the District.
 A list of these events is shown below in Table 10.